stephenscaff/react-stagger-text/readme.md

 - ~~Add callback for when stagger completes.~~
 - ~~Add option for controling start of stagger~~
 - Maybe remove span wrappers from dom once stagger completes?
+- Maybe provide a method for restarting or even rewinding transitions?
 - Provide addition animationType that slices text into view via translateY
 - Add some proper tests